jaza-syed/blog/_posts/2022-08-21-implementing-a-dynamic-range-compressor.md

 Note that adding $T(e(t)) - e(t)$ from the signal in dB is equivalent to multiplication by $\frac{T(e(t))}{e(t)}$ if the signal levels were on a linear scale.
 The quantity $T(e(t)) - e(t)$ is known as the *gain reduction*, which we will refer to as $R(t)$ from now.

 Most compressors have a parameter called knee, which controls how sharp $T(e)$ is around the threshold.
 This is typically set in dB and corresponds to the range of the input level over which the compressor transitions to full operation.
 A knee of 0dB as in \eqref{eq:hardknee} is known as a *hard knee*.
+Examples are shown below:

 Varying the ratio with a hard knee | Soft knee
 ---|---